Milbaxter/onchain-judges-dispute-resolution/README.md

 ## Key Features

-**Multi-Provider Consensus**
+**Multi-Provider Judge Consensus**
-- Concurrent queries to 4+ LLM providers with grounding/web-search enabled
+- Concurrent queries to 5+ LLM providers (Claude, Gemini, Perplexity, OpenAI, Grok)
-- Real-time data access: all providers query up-to-date information from the web
+- Each AI acts as an impartial judge evaluating the dispute based on contract terms and evidence
-- Weighted voting with configurable thresholds
+- Weighted voting with configurable thresholds to determine winning party (A, B, or Draw)
-- Full transparency: individual responses, reasoning, confidence scores
+- Full transparency: individual judge responses, reasoning, confidence scores, and contract validity assessments

+**Dispute Resolution**
+- Resolves contractual disputes between Party A and Party B
+- Contract-based decision making: judges evaluate based on provided contract terms and evidence
+- Determines breaches, delivery failures, or contract violations
+- Returns clear verdicts: Party A wins, Party B wins, or Draw (uncertain)

 **x402 Micropayments**
-- Pay-per-query via browser UI or via API directly
+- Pay-per-dispute via browser UI or via API directly
-- Can be used by other AI agents for factual checks and verification
+- Can be used by other protocols and smart contracts for automated dispute resolution

 **Verifiable & Auditable**
 - Complete source code open and auditable